resheku/my-awesome/README.md

 - [finos/perspective](https://github.com/finos/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
 - [google/perfetto](https://github.com/google/perfetto) - Performance instrumentation and tracing for Android, Linux and Chrome (read-only mirror of https://android.googlesource.com/platform/external/perfetto/)
 - [google/re2](https://github.com/google/re2) - RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more models architectures.
-It allows to generate Text, Audio, Video, Images.
-Also with voice cloning capabilities
+Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed inference
 - [osquery/osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.
 - [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - Open-source data modeling tool designed for PostgreSQL.
 No more typing DDL commands.
 Let pgModeler do the work for you!
 - [phusion/passenger](https://github.com/phusion/passenger) - A fast and robust web server and application server for Ruby, Python and Node.js